This post contains affiliate links.

 Mamra Almonds

-Mamra almonds grow in Afghanistan, Iran, and India.
+Mamra almonds grow in Iran, Afghanistan, and India.
 They are known for their high oil content which is about twice that found in California almond varieties.
-They provide a heavy dose of healthy fats that many people want when they use almonds as a snack.
-Try them in these homemade larabars.
+They provide a heavy dose of healthy fats that many people want when they eat almonds as a snack.
+The thing is, they are one of the most expensive almonds you can find!

 Mission Almonds